Determinat Bundles and Geometric Quantization Of Vortex Moduli Spaces ON Compact Kahler Surfaces

-Motivated by these examples, in this paper we have shown that on projective manifolds $M$, the geometric quantum bundle can be realized in many ways as a Quillen bundle in the sense of Bismut, Gillet, Soul$\acute{\rm{e}}$, namely one for each input data of a hermitian holomorphic line bundle $L$ on a compact K$\ddot{\rm{a}}$hler manifold $Z$ and a geometric quantization of $(M, \omega)$.
+Motivated by these examples, in this paper we have shown that on projective manifolds $M$, the geometric quantum bundle can be realized in many ways as a Quillen bundle in the sense of Bismut, Gillet, Soul$\acute{\rm{e}}$, namely one for each input data of a Hermitian holomorphic line bundle $L$ on a compact K$\ddot{\rm{a}}$hler manifold $Z$ and a geometric quantization of $(M, \omega)$.

 The vortex equations when defined on a K$\ddot{\rm{a}}$hler surface $(X, \omega)$ yields a non-empty moduli space under certain conditions, see Bradlow ~\cite{B1}.
-In fact in this case, the moduli space is compact, as it can be described as a Seiberg -Witten moduli space, Bradlow and Garcia-Prada, ~{BG} (see Appendix1).
-In our paper, we show that in fact the regular part of the moduli space is K$\ddot{\rm{a}}$hler.
-Let the K$\ddot{\rm{a}}$hler form be $\Omega$ (say).
-Moreover, if the Poincar$\acute{\rm{e}}$ dual to $\omega$ (the K$\ddot{\rm{a}}$hler form of the K$\ddot{\rm{a}}$hler surface) has a representative which is a Riemann surface (one dimensional complex submanifold), then there is a pullback of a Quillen bundle on the regular part of the moduli space whose curvature is proportional to $\Omega$ (provided a mild obstruction is bypassed).
+In fact in this case, the moduli space is compact, as it can be described as a Seiberg -Witten moduli space (see Appendix). and the regular part of the moduli space is K$\ddot{\rm{a}}$hler.
+Denoting the K$\ddot{\rm{a}}$hler form to be $\Omega$ and if the Poincar$\acute{\rm{e}}$ dual to $\omega$ (the K$\ddot{\rm{a}}$hler form of the K$\ddot{\rm{a}}$hler surface) has a representative which is a Riemann surface (one dimensional complex submanifold), then there is a pullback of a Quillen bundle on the regular part of the moduli space whose curvature is proportional to $\Omega$ (provided a mild obstruction is bypassed).
 As an application we show that for projective $4$- manifolds, the vortex moduli space is projective ( if the moduli space is smooth or regular).
-We generalize this to the vortex moduli space over compact K$\ddot{\rm{a}}$hler manifolds studied by Bradlow ~\cite{B1}.
-We have shown that the vortex moduli space over a projective manifold is projective if the moduli space is smooth.

-In Appendix (1) we recall that there is a connection with Seiberg-Witten moduli space and the vortex moduli space for compact K\"{a}hler $4$-manifolds, as showed by Bradlow and Garcia-Prada~\cite{BG}.
+In Appendix we recall that there is a connection with Seiberg-Witten moduli space and the vortex moduli space for compact K\"{a}hler $4$-manifolds, as showed by Bradlow and Garcia-Prada~\cite{BG}.